Heritage attractions in Lincolnshire are joining a scheme to support people who have hidden disabilities.

 Madeleine added: “There was a family at Gatwick Airport who had a child with autism.
 He wasn’t good with being in large numbers of people with big queues and bright lights and all those things you get at airports.
 And because he had his lanyard on, staff could see them in the queue and pulled them to the front and they got straight through check-in.”

-To get a lanyard at any of the Lincolnshire attractions ask at reception.
+To get a lanyard at any of the Lincolnshire attractions, visitors simply need to ask for one at reception.